-There has been no change in our internal control over financial reporting during the third quarter of 2017 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+During the three months ended March 31, 2018, we implemented certain internal controls in connection with our adoption of Topic 606.
+There were no other changes in our internal control over financial reporting that occurred during the quarter covered by this report that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.